theGhostJW/zenith-test-complete/README.md

-# zenith-test-complete
+# Zenith for Test Complete

-A fully documented TestComplete framework (a forrunner to pyrethrum) - no longer maintained
+A fully documented TestComplete framework (a forerunner to pyrethrum) - no longer maintained